xbeat/Machine-Learning/README.md

 Overfitting occurs when a Convolutional Neural Network (CNN) learns the training data too well, including noise and outliers, leading to poor generalization on unseen data.
 This phenomenon is particularly common in complex models with limited training data.

+## Real vs Fake News Classification Using ML and DL in Python

+Introduction to Real and Fake News Classification

+In today's digital age, the spread of misinformation has become a significant concern.
+Machine Learning (ML) and Deep Learning (DL) techniques offer powerful tools for classifying news articles as real or fake.
+This presentation will explore the process of building a news classification system using Python.

 ## Ordinal Regression Analysis in Python

 Ordinal Regression in Python